 Why do Companies need an Enterprise Headless Content Management System?

-While great for small start-ups, the traditional systems (WordPress) severely hinder an organization's ability to scale.
+While great for small start-ups, traditional systems (WordPress) severely hinder an organization's ability to scale.
 A traditional CMS requires individual content changes for each channel (mobile, kiosk, desktop).

 A corporation shouldn't have to update 20 different systems if they change how they sell a product.
 Instead of uploading an image for each channel, with an enterprise Headless CMS, you can streamline your process, uploading and updating in seconds.
 Make the change in one place, and it will update everywhere else it needs to.